fhubin/solidity-trustee/README.md

 ## Introduction:

-In this article, I intend to give a concrete example of the benefits of the process of _Asset Tokenization_ beyond the basic inherent advantages related to the use of a blockchain based technology to issue, transfer, exchange and redeem digital assets in a secure, scalable, fast and borderless way.
+In this article, I intend to give a concrete example of the benefits of _Asset Tokenization_ process beyond the basic inherent advantages related to the use of a blockchain based technology to issue, transfer, exchange and redeem digital assets in a secure, scalable, fast and borderless way.